Brad Burke, Managing Director

 Mary Lynn Fernau, Director of Marketing

 Mary Lynn Fernau is the Director of Marketing for the Rice Alliance.
 Mary Lynn shares the entrepreneurial spirit fostered by the Rice Alliance, having launched a successful child safety product and serving as a child safety advisor to cities of New York and Houston.
 Previously, Mary Lynn led her own independent marketing and strategic planning consultancy with clients including Korn Ferry International, AIG, UT-Health Science Center at Houston and Texas Children’s Hospital.
-She received her B.A. from the University of Nebraska-Lincoln and will earn her MLS degree from Rice University June 2015.
+She received her MLS from Rice University and B.A. from the University of Nebraska-Lincoln.

 Thomas Kraft, Director of Technology Ventures Development